ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 - For any other server mod, the TO will obtain approval in writing from Valve.

 #### Demos
-- Confirm that server is recording demos.
+- Confirm that the server is recording demos.
 Demos are to be [delivered to Valve.](#Deliverables)

 #### Convars
 All server convars are to be set to competitive defaults (cfg/gamemode_competitive.cfg) except for the following exceptions.